// blog/developer/

 The Five Flexbox Properties You Actually Need

 Flexbox has about 13 properties split between parent (container) and child (item) elements.
-In day-to-day work, you will use five of them for 95% of your layouts:
+In day-to-day work, you will use five of them for 95% of layouts:

 2. flex-direction: row (default, items flow left to right) or column (items stack top to bottom).
 This determines your main axis.